Friary Island

-Friary Island is an island in the River Thames in England on the reach above Bell Weir Lock, on the approach to Old Windsor Lock at Wraysbury, Berkshire.
+Friary Island is an island in the River Thames in England.
+It is located on the reach above Bell Weir Lock, on the approach to Old Windsor Lock at Wraysbury, Berkshire.
 It is just across the river from Old Windsor, where there was a friary from which it took its name.

 The island is inhabited, with about 40 houses, and is accessible via a road bridge.